astampoulis/makam-paper-funpearl/makamcode/08-miniml.md

 \begin{versy}
 ``The types seem fairly easy / the constructors might be hard. \\
-So let's go step by step for now / or we'll be here next March. \\
+So let's go step-by-step for now / or we'll be here next March. \\
 We won't support the poly-types / to keep the system simple, \\
 and arguments to constructors? / They'll all take just a single.''
 \end{versy}